 Vinyl-liner, or package, pools are less labor intensive than concrete pools and a less expensive method of construction.
-Traditional in-ground pools usually have reinforced walls with vinyl liners.
-Rectangular pools are the most common, but a variety of L-shaped, free form and other shapes are also available.

 Choices are plenty for patterns and colors, as well as other options which allow owners to add a personal touch to these pools.

 Excavation is necessary before installation, so these pools fall into a higher price range than above ground pools.